 Bob has been flying since 1969.
 He is very passionate about flying.

-He is a retired American Airlines Pilot and has been a flight instructor since 1982.
+He is a retired American Airlines Captain and has been a flight instructor since 1982.
 He is a CFI/I, SEL and MEL.

 We built a RV/7A with full IFR capability and enjoyed flying over our beautiful Pacific Northwest area with it.